did35/CircleAnimation/README.md

 ## Modification challenge

 - Representing a circle animation of one second with a timer publisher.
-- The circle shrink to 80% and goes from red to blue, before coming back to its original size and back to red.
+- The circle shrink to 80% and goes from red to green, before coming back to its original size and back to red.
 ## Lessons Learned

 - Being exposed to the Combine framework, using publisher/subscriber with Timer.